 You’re probably thinking: Whoaaa, wait, quinoa in the middle of the Christmas baking frenzy?
 Are you crazy?
 Where’s the sugar, SoupAddict?
 Where’s the sugar!!

 Here’s the thing: I’m getting a little overwhelmed by all the sweet-treat recipes zooming around the Interwebs.
-Yes, I’m doing my fair share of baking, and I even participated in the 1st Annual Food Blogger’s Cookie Swap (hosted by Love and Olive Oil and The Little Kitchen — more on that Monday, the 12th, with a recipe for my favorite. cookie. ever), but there are moments throughout the day when I feel like I’m getting sugar highs simply from browsing those lovely and highly addictive food photo gallery sites (Food Gawker and Tastespotting).
+Yes, I’m doing my fair share of baking, and I even participated in a blogger cookie swap, but there are moments throughout the day when I feel like I’m getting sugar highs simply from browsing those lovely and highly addictive food photo gallery sites (Food Gawker and, of course, Pinterest.

 Quinoa is a grain that is not only healthy, but absolutely delish (technically, it’s a seed, but you can use it like a grain, from cooking to grinding into a flour).
-A little aged cheese, a bit of herbs.
+Combine cooked quinoa with a little aged cheese, a bit of herbs.
 Some onions and garlic and eggs to bind it all together.
 Pimp it up with a generous dose of crushed red pepper.
 Form little patties (à la distant cousin, arancini) and toss it in the pan.

 See the extra dark bits in the photo above?
 Those are chopped onions on the surface of the spicy quinoa patties that caramelized against the hot pan.
 Caramelized onions, people.
 Take a moment to absorb the wonder of it: healthy quinoa, fresh herbs, aged cheese … and caramelized onions.